 Gum Depigmentation / Whitening With Laser

-Gingival or gum depigmentation is a cosmetic dentistry procedure used to remove dark spots on the gums.
-While normal gums are pale pink, abnormally high levels of melanin can result in dark spots or patches appearing on gum tissues.
-Gum discoloration can affect the appearance of your smile and lead to lower confidence and self-esteem.
+Gingival or gum depigmentation is a type of cosmetic dental procedure performed to eliminate the presence of dark spots on the gums.
+Normal healthy gums generally have a pale pink color.
+However, an abnormally high level of melanin can cause dark spots or patches to appear on gum tissues, leading to gum discoloration.
+Having discolored gums can affect the appearance of one’s smile and, as a result, lower their confidence and self-esteem.

-With laser dentistry technology and tools such as the diode laser, dentists can sculpt the gums of their patients and perfectly accentuate their smiles, through a simple, quick, and virtually painless procedure.
+With laser dentistry technology and innovative dental equipment such as the diode laser, dentists can shape the gums of their patients and perfectly accentuate their smiles, through a simple, quick, and virtually painless procedure.

 Gingivectomy is a procedure done to remove and reshape loose, diseased gum tissues in order to eliminate pockets between teeth and gums.
 A gum specialist (periodontist) or oral surgeon often performs the procedure.